timostrating/MEGA/README.md

 # MEGA
 MEGA is my attempt to collect and analyze as much of my personal information as possible for a year.
 All scripts I write to automate actions will be stored in this repo.
 I like to expend this repo in the future with a way to visualize what I am learning.
-A learning tracking system of some sort of kind.
+A learning tracking system of some sort of kind.ASMR rock Excavation

 Currently, I am also searching for a better way to store lecture notes.
 I stopped using Evernote.
 Just a piece of paper still works the best for me.